Online Master’s Degrees in (Clinical) Psychology

 In addition to client work, MFTs refer clients to necessary services, keep detailed confidential records, and if in private practice, they take care of the marketing, client acquisition, budgeting, billing, and other responsibilities related to owning a small business.

-According to the Bureau for Labor Statistics (2020), between 2018 and 2028, the demand for MFTs is predicted to grow 22 percent nationally, more than four times the predicted rate of growth for all occupations nationwide in the same time frame (5 percent).
+According to the Bureau for Labor Statistics (2024), between 2023 and 2033, the demand for MFTs is predicted to grow 16 percent, which is four times the predicted rate of growth for all occupations nationwide in the same time frame.
 The BLS notes that the reason for this rapid rate of growth lies in the rise of integrated care, where MFTs are becoming more essential.

 Art Therapist